-He participated in a directed study under Jarvis Chen, who influenced Vijay greatly.
-Together, they studied the politics of charter schools and what contributed to their successes and failure.
+Vijay participated in a directed study with graduate student Jarvis Chen to study the politics of charter schools and the factors contributing to their successes and failure.

-Vijay also became the Director of the Tuesday Speaker Series of Northeastern's Entrepreneur Club.
+Vijay served as Director of the Tuesday Speaker Series of Northeastern's Entrepreneur Club.

-Vijay participated in an online, South-Africa based, consulting dialogue with Dennis Shaughnessy, which piqued his interest in consulting.
+He participated in an online dialogue led by Dennis Shaughnessy, which piqued his interest in economic consulting.

-Vijay took his second co-op at Mastercard, where he focused on franchise consulting.
+Vijay had his second co-op at Mastercard, where he focused on franchise consulting.

 More Student Paths